TriadmanInit1/Carter-Offline/README.md

 It compares the input you send to your carter agent with a list of patterns in your chosen intents file, and then remembers the class.
 Once your Carter agent creates a response, the program saves the response to your intents, recording the interaction and improving your intents dataset.

+This is based on an older version of Janex, and so it may not include the latest features from there unless explicitly added in.

 See also:

 ```